ArthurD19/ENSAI-2A-projet-info-groupe-9/README.md

 PASSWORD_LENGTH="8"
 ```
-With this login information, you will be connected to the database we use for this server.
+If you want to use our database, please ask us for the exact login information.
 If you wish to connect to your own database, you will need to modify the first 6 lines with the login information for your database (your own Postgresql service).

 ## Initialising the database if necessary